Peppermint Fudge (Easy Condensed Milk Fudge)

 There are SO many ways to make fudge.
 Some people enjoy a traditional fudge made from cream and sugar.
 This process is a hefty dose of chemistry and monitoring heat.
 My Classic Vanilla Fudge and Gingerbread Fudge are good examples.

 For some, this is the only acceptable way to make fudge.
-But for others, it is too techinical and they prefer to make an equally delicious fudge, but with less room for error.
+But for others, it is too technical and they prefer to make an equally delicious fudge, but with less room for error.
 A foolproof fudge recipe.

 For this, using sweetened condensed milk or marshmallow fluff (Fantasy Fudge) is your magic ingredient.
 Both are forms of sugar with the milk being dairy based and the fluff eggs and sugar, almost like a meringue.